hltcoe/concrete-java/simpleaccumulo/README.md

 ### Namespaces

-Column families are user-specified strings, referred to in simpleaccumulo as *namespaces* (note these are distinct from *accumulo* namespaces), which provide isolation.
+Column families are user-specified strings, referred to in simpleaccumulo as *namespaces* (note these are distinct from *Accumulo* namespaces), which provide isolation.
-For instance, if I want to have my own collection of gigaword documents and ensure that I won't overwrite someone elses data (remember we would have to be very careful to ensure that `NYT_ENG_20090525.0007` only shows up once anywhere in accumulo, lest we get possibly un-intended over-writes), I can use the column family `twolfe-cag`
+For instance, if I want to have my own collection of gigaword documents and ensure that I won't overwrite someone elses data (remember we would have to be very careful to ensure that `NYT_ENG_20090525.0007` only shows up once anywhere in Accumulo, lest we get possibly un-intended over-writes), I can use the column family `twolfe-cag`
 (this is just like having a folder named `twolfe-cag`).
 Writes to `(NYT_ENG_20090525.0007, twolfe-cag)` will not conflict with